 Following the excellent response to the fund raising efforts during 2019, we have been able to have extensive restoration work carried out on our organ.
 We were able to celebrate the completion of the work by having an excellent recital in October 2019.
 As part of the regular tuning visits, we are seeing ongoing modest “upgrades” which should keep the instrument in good working order for some time to come.
 Thank you to all who supported this project.

-If you have been in the habit of contributing when you come to church, I would ask you to consider whether you might be able to support us as we seek to deal with the shortfall.
 Any contributions, however, modest would be much appreciated and can be sent to me at Brambles, Dern Lane, Waldron, TN21 0PN or if you prefer, they can be paid directly to our bank account; Waldron PCC, (30-98-77 – Lloyds) Account No. 02677809.

 Thank you in anticipation